Atlantic slave trade: Labour and slavery

-The Atlantic slave trade was the result of, among other things, labour shortage, itself in turn created by the desire of European colonists to exploit New World land and resources for capital profits.
-Native peoples were at first utilized as slave labour by Europeans until a large number died from overwork and Old World diseases.
-In the mid-16th century, the Spanish New Laws, prohibited slavery of the Indigenous people.
-A labour shortage resulted.
+The Atlantic slave trade was the result, in part, of a labour shortage created by the desire of colonists to exploit New World land and resources for profit.
+Native peoples were exploited as slave labour by Europeans until a large number died from overwork, Old World diseases, and maltreatment, conditions which also led to low fertility among them.
+In the mid-16th century, the Spanish New Laws prohibited enslavement of the Indigenous people, causing a labour shortage.
 Alternative sources of labour, such as indentured servitude, failed to provide a sufficient workforce.
 Many crops could not be sold for profit, or even grown, in Europe.
-Exporting crops and goods from the New World to Europe often proved to be more profitable than producing them on the European mainland.
+Exporting crops and goods from the New World to Europe often proved to be more profitable than producing them in Europe.
 A vast amount of labour was needed to create and sustain plantations that required intensive labour to grow, harvest, and process prized tropical crops.
-Western Africa (part of which became known as "the Slave Coast"), Angola and nearby Kingdoms and later Central Africa, became the source for enslaved people to meet the demand for labour.
+When the enslavement of Indigenous peoples failed to meet their labour demands, the Portuguese and Spanish shifted to the importation of African slaves, followed later by the English and the French.
+This transition began around the mid-16th century in Iberia, and included Brazil as well; it occurred approximately between 1650 and 1750 in the Dutch, British, and French colonies.
+West Africa (part of which became known as "the Slave Coast"), Angola and nearby Kingdoms and later Central Africa, became the primary source of enslaved people to meet the increased demand.

-The basic reason for the constant shortage of labour was that, with much cheap land available and many landowners searching for workers, free European immigrants were able to become landowners themselves relatively quickly, thus increasing the need for workers.
-Labour shortages were mainly met by the English, French and Portuguese with African slave labour.